Cowlitz Glacier

-The Cowlitz Glacier is on the southeast flank of Mount Rainier in the U.S. state of Washington.
+The Cowlitz Glacier is a glacier on the southeast flank of Mount Rainier in the U.S. state of Washington.
 The body of ice covers 1.3 sqmi and has a volume of 6 billion ft3 (170 million m3).
 The glacier starts at an elevation of 10700 ft and flows southeast.
 An adjacent glacier, the Paradise Glacier, is connected to this glacier on its southwest margin.
 As it flows down the slopes of Mount Rainier it nearly meets up with the Ingraham Glacier and during the Little Ice Age, which ended around the year 1850, the two glaciers shared a common terminus.
 Meltwater from the glacier drains into the Cowlitz River.

 History

 About 35,000 years ago, the combined Cowlitz and Ingraham glaciers terminated some 62 mi from Mount Rainier.
 As the Ice Age ended the glacier retreated north back to Mount Rainier.
 In recent times, the glacier has retreated and thinned, except for the period between the mid-1970s and mid-1980s, during which the glacier made a notable advance.